 This is an ongoing story.
 We will be updating this post as more information becomes available.

-HARRISBURG, DAUPHIN COUNTY (WBRE/WYOU-TV) — On Tuesday, January 26, the Pennsylvania Department of Health confirmed 4,628 new cases of COVID-19.
-This brings the statewide total of positive cases to 812,495.
+HARRISBURG, DAUPHIN COUNTY (WBRE/WYOU-TV)— On Wednesday, April 21, the Pennsylvania Department of Health confirmed 4,602 positive cases of COVID-19.
+This brings the statewide total of positive cases to 1,118,470.

-As of Tuesday, 114,376 people have been fully vaccinated against COVID-19 across Pennsylvania, not including vaccine administration through the CVS.
+As of Wednesday morning, 2,886,162 people have been fully vaccinated against COVID-19 across Pennsylvania, not including vaccine administration through CVS.

 The Department of Health has made the number of confirmed COVID-19 cases known by Zip Code, narrowing data down from the county level.
 View that map by clicking here and clicking the zip code tab under the map.